prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 "Well I 'low I'll MAKE it my business."

-%-Show me,let`s see.
+% - Show me, let`s see.
-%-What you will show?
+% - What you will show?

 "If you say much, I will."

-%- Two words!
+% - Two words!
-%- Two words!
+% - Two words!
-%- Two words!
+% - Two words!
 % Get it!

-%-Look at him!
+% - Look at him!
 I could lick you with one hand tied behind me, if I wanted to."

 "Well why don't you DO it?